 Assuming malicious code has successfully made its way past your perimeter, it logically exists on the endpoint, waiting to be opened so it can run its evil bits of code.

-The next line of defense is actually the user themselves – if a user can be trained to spot a phishing email, they can act as a layer in your defensive strategy.
+The next line of defense is the user.
+If IT can train a user to spot a phishing email, users can also act as a layer in your defensive strategy.
 Phishing training and testing services exist to keep users in a constant state of awareness, helping to limit the effectiveness of phishing attacks hosting malware.

 Even the highly trained user can fall prey to some very creative phishing scams.
 Spear phishing scams use inside knowledge of the people within an organization, making it even tougher to spot a malicious email.